 When cleaning the home, vacuuming will be critical.
 Make sure every time you change out a vacuum bag or empty the vacuum you immediately get rid of the bag or debris into a trash can outside of the home.
 Bed bugs can climb out of trash cans in the house and reinfest your home.
 Vacuum thoroughly, reaching crevices, cracks, and baseboards.

 Clean any non-carpeted floors by sweeping the area, disinfecting it, and sweeping it again.
 You cannot be too thorough during the cleaning stage.
-Nothing is off limits for bed bugs.
+Nothing is off-limits for bed bugs.

 2. Deal With Furniture

-Furniture, particularly mattresses, are notorious for acting as a home for bed bugs.
+Furniture, particularly mattresses, is notorious for acting as a home for bed bugs.
 Unlike other pests, such as ticks, which need to live on their host, bed bugs only use their hosts for feeding.
 The rest of the time they reside in furniture, carpets, walls, or other areas of the home.
 If the infestation is particularly bad, vacuuming and cleaning furniture may not cut it.

 When furniture cannot be salvaged, it is important to dispose of it responsibly.
 Ensure no one else will pick up the “free furniture” and spread the infestation to their home.
 Slash couch cushions and mattresses, or use spray paint to write “Bed Bugs” on any items left by public dumpsters.

-3. Killing Bed Bugs
+3. Kill the Bed Bugs

 When it comes to actually killing bed bugs living in the home, there are a number of methods that are used by professionals.
 Some include heat treatments, cold treatments, or pesticides.
 If you are going to use any of these methods on your own, review what is legal and safe per the EPA.
 Using methods that are not legal or safe can result in serious consequences such as poisoning residents, damaging property, or causing an explosion.